Breastfeeding and returning to work

 Otherwise, if you work near home, or near your child's nursery or childminder, you can try to arrange to visit your baby in the day.

-- Consider offering flexibility for extra breaks so you can express milk, or temporarily reduced hours so that you can feed your baby if that supports your decision to continue breastfeeding.
+- Consider offering flexibility for extra breaks so you can express milk, or temporarily reduced hours so that you can feed your baby, if that supports your decision to continue breastfeeding.

 Ask your workplace if they have a policy that covers breastfeeding and see what options they offer.
-See www.maternityaction.org.uk for further advice if you are having difficulties with your employer.
+Visit Maternity Action for further advice if you are having difficulties with your employer.